rivasbolinga/massage-caroline/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank [Microverse](https://www.microverse.org/) I would like to thank our parents and supporters for their support I would like to thank All my coding partners
+I would like to thank Caroline to make this possible

 <p align="right">(<a href="#readme-top">back to top</a>)</p>